Home > How to Tips

 DFU mode.
 Unlike the above startup modes, DFU is burned into the hardware as part of SecureROM.
 It is used to get your device back into a proper, working order.
 Combined with Apple Configurator 2, it can revive and restore a faulty Mac.

 Create a USB installer.
-You need to download the macOS installer from Mac App Store or the web and install macOS Catalina/Big Sur/Monterey on the bootable USB drive.
-Then connect the USB drive with macOS installed to your Mac, and use the bootable USB to reinstall macOS on your Mac.
+You need to download the macOS installer from the Mac App Store or the web and install macOS Sequoia or an earlier on the bootable USB drive.
+Then connect the USB drive with macOS installed to your Mac, and reinstall macOS from the USB.

 The bottom line